justloop/mongodb-transaction/README.md

-        ├── item.py: script to generate item.csv to be inserted in cassandra from original tables ├── order2.py: script to generate order2.csv to be inserted in cassandra from original tables ├── warehouse.py: script to generate warehouse.csv to be inserted in cassandra from original tables ├── mongodb-linux-x86_64-rhel70-3.2.9: the mongodb configurations for 3 node sharding, this folder is assumed to be placed under /temp of xcnd9, xcnd10, xcnd11 servers
+        ├── item.py: script to generate item.csv to be inserted in cassandra from original tables ├── order2.py: script to generate order2.csv to be inserted in cassandra from original tables ├── warehouse.py: script to generate warehouse.csv to be inserted in cassandra from original tables ├── load_minimal: the minimal test package used for development ├── mongodb-linux-x86_64-rhel70-3.2.9: the mongodb configurations for 3 node sharding, this folder is assumed to be placed under /temp of xcnd9, xcnd10, xcnd11 servers
     ├── bin: the executables
     ├── db: the db folders